Diversity, Equity, Inclusion & Community

 The Committee

 Includes representatives of faculty, staff, and graduate and undergraduate students.
-You’re invited to reach out to anyone listed below with ideas, comments, suggestions.
+You’re invited to reach out to anyone listed below with ideas, comments and suggestions.
 Let them know you’d like to work on a project!

 • Becky Simmons, Chair